shyboytm/prompter/README.md

 # Prompter
-Randomized Prompt Subjects for Artists and Illustrators ✨
+Randomized prompt subjects for artists and illustrators ✨

 ### About